 Generally speaking all the unsecured debts you owe are included in Bankruptcy.
 Secured debts such as a mortgage are not.

-- Are CCJs and debts owed to HMRC included?
+- CCJ debts and money owed to HMRC

 Want help to go bankrupt?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

 Most of your unsecured debts are included in Bankruptcy.
 Can Tax and VAT debt be included?
 What happens to secured debts like your mortgage?
 Which unsecured debts are left out?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/which-debts-are-included-in-bankruptcy

 The Debts included in Bankruptcy